alirizaercan/eCommerce_Website_Greencat/README.md

 ### 1. Data Collection

-- **Data Sources**: Datasets related to e-commerce will be downloaded from open data sources like Kaggle.
-Example datasets include product sales, user reviews, pricing data, and product categories.
+- **Data Sources**: Datasets are scraped from Trendyol and other e-commerce platforms.

-- **Manual Data Collection**: Data will be manually gathered from e-commerce websites, including product details, prices, stock status, categories, and user reviews.
+- **Manual Data Collection**: Information such as product details, prices, stock status, categories, and user reviews are manually gathered from e-commerce websites.

 ### 2. Data Processing and Cleaning

-- **Data Processing with Python**: The data will be cleaned and organized using Python libraries such as Pandas and NumPy.
-Operations like handling missing values, detecting anomalies, and converting data types will be performed.
+- **Data Processing with Python**: The data is cleaned and organized using Python libraries such as Pandas and NumPy.
+Tasks include handling missing values, detecting anomalies, and converting data types.

-- **Data Visualization**: Visualizations like sales trends, user review distributions, and sales graphs categorized by product will be created using Matplotlib and Seaborn.
+- **Data Visualization**: Visualization tools like Matplotlib and Seaborn are used to create graphs for sales trends, user review distributions, and product-specific performance.

 ### 3. Database Management and Storage

-- **Database Utilization**: The data will be stored in a PostgreSQL database.
-Tables will be designed to store product information, sales data, and user reviews.
+- **Database Utilization**: Data is stored in a PostgreSQL database, with structured tables for product information, sales data, and user reviews.

-- **Data Modeling**: The database schema will include tables for products, sales, users, and reviews, structured to facilitate efficient querying and reporting.
+- **Data Modeling**: The database schema includes tables for products, sales, users, and reviews, enabling efficient querying and reporting.

-### 4. Analysis and Modeling

-- **Demand and Sales Forecasting**: Statistical analysis and machine learning techniques will be used to predict future sales and demand using historical data.
-Libraries such as scikit-learn will be utilized to implement time series forecasting models.

-- **A/B Testing**: A/B tests will be performed to analyze the effects of different product categories or pricing strategies on sales.

-### 5. Reporting and Visualization
+### 4. Reporting and Visualization

-- **Dashboard Creation**: An interactive dashboard will be created to display sales data, forecasts, and performance analytics.
+- **Dashboard Creation**: An interactive dashboard is built to present sales data, forecasts, and performance analytics.

-- **Visualization Tools**: Interactive graphs using Plotly or Dash will allow users to filter and interact with data.
+- **Visualization Tools**: Interactive graphs using Plotly or Dash provide users with the ability to filter and interact with the data.

-### 6. Web Application Development
+### 5. Web Application Development

-- **Frontend Development**: The frontend will be developed using ReactJS, and the design will be enhanced with frameworks like Bootstrap or Tailwind CSS.
+- **Frontend Development**: The frontend is built using ReactJS, with UI design supported by frameworks like Bootstrap or Tailwind CSS.

-- **Backend Development**: The backend will be developed using Flask.
-The backend will handle data processing, analysis, and user requests.
+- **Backend Development**: The backend is developed using Flask to handle data processing, analysis, and user requests.

-- **User Interaction**: Users can create accounts, log in, and access their data.
-Feedback forms will also be available to improve the platform.
+- **User Interaction**: Users can create accounts, log in, and access their personal data.
+Feedback forms are also integrated to allow for continuous platform improvement.

-### 7. Automation and OOP Structure
+### 6. Automation and OOP Structure

-- **OOP Principles**: The codebase will be structured using Object-Oriented Programming (OOP) principles, ensuring modularity, reusability, and maintainability.
+- **OOP Principles**: The codebase is structured using Object-Oriented Programming (OOP) principles to ensure modularity, reusability, and maintainability.

-- **Automatic Reporting**: Automation will be implemented via cron jobs or a Python bot to update data and generate reports at regular intervals.
+- **Automatic Reporting**: Automation is achieved through cron jobs or Python bots to update data and generate reports at specified intervals.

 ## Features

-- **Sales and Demand Forecasting**: Predict future sales using historical data, with visualization tools for performance analysis.
+- **Responsive E-commerce Website**: Users can browse products, view details, and make purchases.
 - **Interactive Dashboard**: A user-friendly dashboard displaying real-time data and analytics.
-- **User Feedback System**: Users can provide feedback on analysis results to help improve the system.
-- **A/B Testing**: Test different pricing or product strategies and measure their effect on sales.
+Admin panel includes visual graphs and insights.

 ## Getting Started

-To get started with the project, follow the instructions below:
+To get started with the project, follow these instructions:

 ### Prerequisites